Skip to main content

 Does that sound anything like you?

-Then one day, at the age of 66, after this man has become the president of his company and raised a family he’s proud of, he starts sweating, he’s crippled by blinding pain in his chest, and he suffers a massive heart attack.
-If he’s lucky enough to survive and wonder, “Woah, how did that happen!?” the answer can be found in the 20 years that he declared his borderline hypertension as no big deal.
+Then one day, at the age of 66, after this man has become the president of his company and raised a family he’s proud of, he starts sweating, he’s short of breath, and he’s crippled by blinding pain in his chest — he suffers a massive heart attack.
+If he’s lucky enough to survive and wonder, “Woah, how did that happen!?” the answer can be found in the 20 years that he viewed his borderline hypertension as no big deal.

-Instead of ignoring your own “borderline” measurements the same way a high school student shrugs off a C+ on a chemistry test (“Hey, it’s passing, right?”), it’s time to be honest with yourself.
+Instead of ignoring your own “borderline” heart disease the same way a high school student shrugs off a C+ on a chemistry test (“Hey, it’s passing, right?”), it’s time to be honest with yourself.

 Are you currently at your ideal blood pressure and cholesterol levels?
-If you’re not, you need to turn the ship around and sail far away from that borderline.
-It’s the best way to prevent chronic disease and preserve your quality of life.
+If you’re not, you need to turn the ship around and sail far away from that border.
+It’s the best way to prevent heart disease and preserve your quality of life.

-After a lifetime of being a high-achieving mover and shaker of the world, you can’t let a preventable disease stop you in your tracks.
+After a lifetime of being a high-achieving mover and shaker in this world, don’t let a preventable disease stop you in your tracks.

-If you really want to avoid heart disease and enjoy a lifetime unrestricted by chronic health problems, you need to take action now with the following steps.
-They aren’t difficult, and some of the most powerful changes are surprisingly subtle.
+If you really want to avoid heart disease and enjoy a lifetime unrestricted by chronic health problems, you need to take action now.
+The steps below aren’t difficult, but they’re some of the most powerful yet subtle changes you can make.

 Prevent Diabetes